radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ## RADIUS packets
 {:#radius_packets}

-The RADIUS/(D)TLS specification does not change the client/server architecture of RADIUS.
+The RadSec specification does not change the client/server architecture of RADIUS.
-RADIUS/(D)TLS clients transmit the same packet types on the connection they initiated as a RADIUS/UDP client would, and RADIUS/(D)TLS servers transmit the same packet types on the connections the server has accepted as a RADIUS/UDP server would.
+RadSec clients transmit the same packet types on the connection they initiated as a RADIUS/UDP client would, and RadSec servers transmit the same packet types on the connections the server has accepted as a RADIUS/UDP server would.
-As noted in {{portusage}}, RADIUS/(D)TLS uses the same port for Authentication and Accounting packets.
+As noted in {{portusage}}, RadSec uses the same port for Authentication and Accounting packets.
-As non-exhaustive example, a RADIUS/(D)TLS client can transmit packets of type Access-Request, Accounting-Request, Status-Server, Disconnect-ACK over the same connection, and a RADIUS/(D)TLS server can transmit packets of type Access-Accept, Access-Reject, Access-Challenge, Accounting-Response, Disconnect-Request.
+As non-exhaustive example, a RadSec client can transmit packets of type Access-Request, Accounting-Request, Status-Server, Disconnect-ACK over the same connection, and a RadSec server can transmit packets of type Access-Accept, Access-Reject, Access-Challenge, Accounting-Response, Disconnect-Request.

 However, special considerations apply for mixing Authentication and Accounting packets over the same connection.
-Traditional RADIUS/UDP uses different ports for Authentication and Accounting, where RADIUS/(D)TLS uses the same connection for all RADIUS packets.
+Traditional RADIUS/UDP uses different ports for Authentication and Accounting, where RadSec uses the same connection for all RADIUS packets.
-Due to the use of one single port for all packet types, it is required that a RADIUS/(D)TLS server has a means to signal which types of packets are supported on the server to a connecting peer.
+Due to the use of one single port for all packet types, it is required that a RadSec server has a means to signal which types of RADIUS packets are supported on the server to a connecting peer.

 Since the number of outstanding RADIUS packets is limited, it is important to reply to packets of a packet type which the RADIUS/(D)TLS server does not process or, in a proxy setup, does not forward.
 Otherwise, these outstanding packets would impact the performance of the connection.